Whatsapp Icon

 Surgical Solutions

 One of the primary treatment options influenced by colonoscopy findings is surgery.
-Early detection of cancer through a colonoscopy often results in smaller tumors, which are easier to remove surgically.
+Early detection of cancer through a colonoscopy often results in smaller tumours, which are easier to remove surgically.
 In more advanced cases, the procedure helps in planning more complex surgeries that might involve the removal of part of the colon (known as a colectomy).

 Chemotherapy and Radiation Therapy